-Conducted part of a fast-track field program and collected samples to characterize the nature and extent of petroleum hydrocarbons contamination in soils within the town of St. Paul, and at several outlying sites on the remote island of St. Paul, Alaska.
+Conducted part of a fast-track field sampling program to characterize the nature and extent of petroleum hydrocarbon contamination in soils within the town of St. Paul, and at several outlying sites on the remote island of St. Paul, Alaska.

 Managed an inspection, maintenance, and monitoring program to evaluate the effectiveness of a protective soil cap over several cement kiln dust (CKD) fill areas at a park in Seattle, Washington.
 Coordinated water quality monitoring for several seeps that emerge from the fill zone, and in the nearby creek to which the seepage discharges.
 Designed and planned a hydrogeologic assessment of water sources and flow conditions within the CKD fill zone.

 Developed a Monte Carlo model to evaluate chemical isolation and attenuation of dissolved metals as a result of sediment capping at Lockheed Shipyard in Seattle, Washington.
 Assessed potential for water quality impacts and cap recontamination using the model, which simulated mixing caused by tidal fluctuations.